Speak Out and Stay Safe

 Children who choose to ride a bicycle to school must always wear a helmet and store their bicycle in our bicycle shelter.
 We always recommend that they use a cycle lock to secure their bicycle.

 Every year our Year 6 pupils take part in the 'Think Safe' event at Queen Victoria Country Park.
 The children are taught about various 'danger' scenarios by a host of agencies.
-This year's safety talks are led by the following:
+Safety talks in recent visits have been led by led by the following:

 1. Hampshire Fire and Rescue Service - showing pupils what to do in the case of a fire

 2. Royal National Life Boat Institute - Beach Safety.

 4. Southern Domestic Abuse Service – Healthy Relationships

 Junior Road Safety Officer

 At Wootey we regularly teach our children about road safety especially during our 'Walk to School' week in May.
 To promote road safety in our school, we train two of our children each year to be Junior Road Safety Officers (JRSO).
 They work with Mrs Manston and the School Council to promote road safety ideas in our school.